 - Combined immigration risk outcomes of the education provider and applicant’s country of citizenship will determine the level of documentation required for visa application.

 For students associated with high combined immigration risk, streamlined processing will not be available and financial and English evidence must be submitted for visa application - please refer to the following link for information on the supporting documents required for student visa application.
 Please ensure that you select the appropriate education provider, before applicant’s country of citizenship.
-For further information please visit the Department of Immigration and Border Protection website.
+For further information please visit the Department of Home Affairs website.